chordmemory/thresholds/README.md

-# Thresholds-js
+# Thresholds

-A platform & protocol independent proposal for RPC based service publishing, based on decorators.
+A platform & protocol independent library for making remote procedure calls behave like normal code, based on decorators.

 ## What?

-A threshold is some class or object that has been exposed over some transport to make it callable via a remote client.
+A threshold is some class or object that has been exposed via an arbitrary protocol.

-A consumer can 'discover' a threshold, and automatically generate a dynamic client using the discovery API.
+A client can 'consume' a threshold, and automatically generate a client using the consumer API.
 No need to generate code, or manually implement a client.
+It just works.

 ## Show Me